 |Home|||||Bio|||||Gallery|||||Selected Exhibitions|||||Events|||||Blog|||||Guestbook|||||Mailing List|||||Links|||||Contact|

-These paintings were started during the self isolation period in 2020.
 Continuing to be inspired by the poems of Pauline Johnson, these paintings also reflect my mindset during this time.

-|Purple shadows tell of dawn||Of great cool drops that fall with sudden splash||There are fires on Lulu Island and the smoke uplifting lingers|
+|Before the Storm||Purple shadows tell of dawn||Of great cool drops that fall with sudden splash||There are fires on Lulu Island and the smoke uplifting lingers|

 |The cedars chanting vespers to the sea||Sing to us cedars; the twilight is creeping.||As coming suns dissolve the dark that veils the edge of day.||A sky of blue and grey, Some stormy clouds that play|

-|What of the days when we two dreamed together Days marvellously fair.||All the day long the vapours played.
+|Dawn lights her candles in the east once more||The Two Sisters||What of the days when we two dreamed together Days marvellously fair.||All the day long the vapours played.
 At Blindfold in the city streets|